+It’s December 26th.
+You did it!
+You made it through the Christmas season!
 Or did you?
 Technically, Christmas is over.
 Yet, there’s still a chance for you to go crazy.
 I promised you 12 Ways to Lose Your Mind This Christmas and I’ve only given you 11 so far.
-Even if you held it together for the entire Christmas season…even if you shopped and wrapped and baked and falalalah’d with the best of them…#12 just might get you.
+Even if you held it together for the entire Christmas season…even if you shopped and wrapped and baked and falalalah’d with the best of them…the Christmas Aftermath.

 Yes, that’s right.
 Even when Christmas is over…especially when Christmas is over…you just may end up losing your mind.

 December 26th and you’re left with the remains of your busy holiday season—the empty boxes, the torn wrapping paper shrewd all over the house, the sticky floors, the broken candy canes, the dishes, the leftover fruitcake (Someone took a bite?
 Now you can’t regift it!) .
-You’re exhausted from the previous 24 days activities, but wait…it’s not over yet!
+You’re exhausted from the previous 24 days of Christmas activities, but wait…it’s not over yet!

 Not to mention your husband bought you the wrong size jeans, Junior broke a toy already, and your Aunt Edna seems to think you would look fabulous in a hot pink, sequined flamingo sweatshirt.
 Your daughter’s Lego house is missing pieces, she got two of the same game, and your hubby’s camera needs a memory card.
 The dog chewed your new phone charger and ate the stuffing from the new comforter.
 There are gift cards burning a hole in your kids’ pockets, gifts to exchange, and toyboxes and shelves (to store all that new crap) to purchase.
 You’re gonna have to sit in traffic again today to go back to the store with the millions of other suckers.